Best High Schools

 How does MySchoolScout rate high schools?

-Each school receives a 1-10 composite score based on four components: Academic Achievement (50%), Student Growth (20%), Equity (15%), and School Environment (15%).
+Each school receives a 1-10 composite score that blends Student Growth, Poverty-Adjusted Academic Achievement, and School Environment — plus College Readiness for high schools.
+Weights vary by school level, with growth counting most in elementary and middle grades.
+Equity data is shown for context but not scored.
 All scores are computed within D.C., so schools are compared to peers in the same state.
 Data comes from the NCES Common Core of Data and state education departments.

 What is a good school rating on MySchoolScout?